afick/Blackjack-Game/DESIGN.md

 1. *setUpDealerSocket*, which opens a socket of a dealer for a player to connect to.
 2. *connectToDealer*, which connects a player to the dealer socket at a specific Port and IP
-3. *clientSendMessage*, which sends a message from client to server
+3. *sendMessage*, which sends a message to a socket
-4. *clientReadMessage*, which allows a client to read a message from the server
+4. *readMessage*, which reads a message from a socket
-5. *serverSendMessage*, which sends a message from server to client
-6. *serverReadMessage*, which allows a server to read a message from the client
-7. *closeServerSocket*, which ends the connection and closes the server socket
+5. *closeServerSocket*, which ends the connection and closes the server socket
-8. *closeClientConnection*, which disconnects the client from the server.
+6. *closeClientConnection*, which disconnects the client from the server.

 In card module, which we leverage the ADT with, we expect: